 Another plus point is the low delay it offers for movies and TV.
 Thus, the sound doesn’t seem asynchronous to the picture.
 The integrated aptX HD provides excellent sound quality and good bass performance.

-If you’re interested in neckband speakers, but expensive ones like Sony and Bose are out of your budget, you’ll find Avantree Torus fantastic.
+If you’re interested in neckband speakers, but expensive ones like Sony and Bose are out of your budget, you can find Avantree Torus on Amazon.

 This neckband speaker is designed for gaming.
 It delivers surround sound with three different game sound modes.